digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native.md

 *Input box*

-### Q1: How easy did you think it was to navigate yourself in the app?
+#### How easy did you think it was to find what you were looking for?
 (1: Very easy/6: Very difficult)

 * [ ] (Very Easy)
 * [ ] \-